mkimuram/k8s-ext-connector/README.md

 3. There is an existing database server which restricts access by source IP in on-premise data center.
 New application deployed on k8s in a different cloud needs to access to the database server.

 ## How it works
-See https://github.com/kubernetes/enhancements/pull/1105#issuecomment-571694606 and https://github.com/kubernetes/enhancements/pull/1105#issuecomment-575424609 for basic ideas.
-Scripts in this repo will automatically configure iptables rules and ssh tunnels by the [API](#API).
+See [connection from k8s to external server](https://github.com/kubernetes/enhancements/pull/1105#issuecomment-571694606) and [connection from external server to k8s](https://github.com/kubernetes/enhancements/pull/1105#issuecomment-575424609) for basic ideas.
+Scripts in this repo will automatically configure iptables rules and ssh tunnels ,which are explained in the URLs, by the [API](#API).

+There are mainly three scripts:
+- [forwarder.sh](forwarder/forwarder.sh): It runs inside forwarder pod, which is created per external server.
+It creates ssh tunnels and applys iptables rules for accessing to the external server,
+- [gateway.sh](gateway/gateway.sh): It runs on the gateway node.
+It creates network namespace and assign external IP to it, and run sshd per IP.
+Then, it applys iptables rules for accessing from the external server,
+- [controller.sh](controller/controller.sh): It creates and deletes forwarder pod and keep configurations for forwarder.sh and gateway.sh up-to-date.

 For multi-cloud usecases, submariner should help achieve this goal, by connecting k8s clusters.

 ## Usage